Echo360 now has two additional media types to accompany the video, audio, and presentation types. Polls and Interactive Media.

 Like any type of polling activity, once you add a poll, you can edit it as needed to be specific to this media or class.
 You can change the question text, add, edit, or remove response options, change the image used, and request justifications.

-Changing the polling question after it is added to the media does not change the original poll added.
+Editing the poll after it is added to the media does not change the original poll.
 Meaning you can make your polls as generic or as specific as you want, depending on your preferred workflow.

-Alternately you can create all of your polls fresh, within either the presentation or video, and once saved, they live in your library to use later, or remove if you don't need them anymore.
+Alternately you can create all of your polls individually for each media in which you need them, and once saved, they live in your library to use later, or remove if you don't need them anymore.

 What Types of Polls are Available